Minnesota Nice wasn’t enough for Democrat Gov. Tim Walz in Wednesday night’s vice presidential debate.

 In a drastic turn from recent political debates, both candidates went out of their way to treat each other with respect and even graciousness.
 During the debate over gun control, for example, Walz mentioned that his 17-year-old son witnessed a shooting at a community center.

-“I didn’t know that your 17-year-old son had witnessed a shooting,” Vance said.
+“I didn’t know that your 17-year-old witnessed a shooting,” Vance said.
 “I’m sorry about that.
 That is awful.”

 And Walz repeatedly mentioned he agreed with points Vance was making, on issues like bringing manufacturing back to the U.S.